jswaff/prophet3/README.md

 http://www.gnu.org/software/xboard/

-You can read more about Prophet at http://jamesswafford.com/prophet .

 ## Installing

 To build Prophet, you'll need a C++ compiler with SQLite3 development libraries.
 On Ubuntu that's libsqlite3-dev.
-If you just want binaries, you can download them from http://jamesswafford.com/prophet .

 If you have the proper build tools, just do: